Sveti Spas Church

 It's hard to imagine a less inspiring building in which to house the national museum, but even if the building looks like an abandoned...

 This beer bar can be found up a staircase from one of Čaršija's busiest pedestrian streets and is Skopje's only place for a yard of...

 Skopje's Čaršija is still home to a couple of ans – ancient Ottoman inns, similar to desert caravanserai – and the Kapan An houses...

 Sveti Spas Church information

-Outside, the Tomb and Museum of Goce Delčev has the remains of Macedonia's foremost national hero.
-Leader of the VMRO (Internal Macedonian Revolutionary Organisation), Delčev was killed by Turks in 1903.
+In the church grounds lies the tomb of Goce Delčev – Macedonia's foremost national hero – and a small exhibition commemorating his life.
+Delčev is celebrated for his role as leader of the VMRO (Internal Macedonian Revolutionary Organisation) and was killed by Turks in 1903.